 Galanthus elwesii var. elwesii, Chianthemum elwesii, Galanthus graecus f. maximus, Galanthus graecus var. maximus, Galanthus nivalis subsp. elwesii

 Bloom Time: Early spring

-Galanthus elwesii is a herbaceous perennial plant up to 10 inches (25 cm) tall.
-It grows from a globose bulb, up to 1.2 inches (3 cm) in diameter.
-It produces two leaves which are obtuse, linear, and blue-green in color.
-The flowers are globose, white, pendulous, up to 1.2 inches (3 cm) long, and solitary at the tip of a solid, pointed scape.
-The outer floral tepals are oblanceolate, with shorter inner tepals that are emarginate (notched at the apex) and taper towards their base with green patches apically and basally.
+Galanthus elwesii is a herbaceous perennial plant that grows up to 10 inches (25 cm) tall from a globose bulb that up to 1.2 inches (3 cm) in diameter.
+It produces two leaves, which are obtuse, linear, and blue-green.
+Flowers are globose, white, pendulous, up to 1.2 inches (3 cm) long, and with a pointed scape.
+The outer floral tepals are oblanceolate, with shorter inner tepals that are notched at the apex and taper towards their base with green patches apically and basally.
 The fruit forms a dehiscent capsule that forms three valves.

 How to Grow and Care

 It is possible to grow your Snowdrops in containers.
 You can squeeze them in quite close, but they'll still need to be at least 2 to 3 inches (5 to 7.5 cm) deep.
-In USDA Zones 5 – 6, your containers may need some winter protection…. – See more at: How to Grow and Care for Snowdrops
+In USDA Zones 5 to 6, your containers may need some winter protection.
+See more at How to Grow and Care for Snowdrops.

 Native to the Caucasus.